How to Listen to Your Body After 30

 The Role of Hydration in Fitness After 30

-Hydration quietly affects everything: performance, recovery, focus, and energy levels.
+Hydration quietly affects performance, recovery, focus, and energy levels.

-I learned that waiting until workouts to drink water wasn’t enough.
+I learned the hard way that waiting until workouts to drink water wasn’t enough.

 • Hydrate Throughout the Day: Consistent hydration supports your body better than trying to catch up later.
 Needs vary, so adjust based on activity level and climate.